F5ve: 2008–2023: Previous activities and formation as SG5

-2024–present: Rename to F5ve
+2024–present: Rename to F5ve, Sequence 01

 The group was renamed to F5ve in April 2024, and they re-introduced themselves as "inter-dimensional dream agents from Tokyo, Japan", ceasing their association with Sailor Moon.
 Crystalline Structures Studio was brought on to handle their creative direction.
 They released the single "Lettuce" in May 2024, with critics noting a 2000s R&B and hyperpop influence.
 The song went viral on TikTok.

 Their follow-up single, "Underground", was released in July 2024.
 In October, F5ve released the single "UFO", about a girl so good at claw machines people think she is an alien.
 The music video was filmed in Akihabara.

 Harper's Bazaar Japan named the group as among the "Most Powerful People of 2025", while NME called them "effortlessly cool and wacky" in their "NME 100: Essential Emerging Artists for 2025" feature.
 Rolling Stone Japan similarly listed F5ve in their yearly "Future of Music" report, highlighting their "cutting edge" sound.

 On March 5, 2025, they released the single "Magic Clock", along with announcing the release date of May 5 for their debut album, Sequence 01.
 The music video for the song was directed by Crystalline Structures Studio, and features Tsurugi of the band Psychic Fever.

 Released on May 5, 2025, Sequence 01 features 11 tracks, including the previously released "Lettuce", "Underground", and "Magic Clock", and includes a collaboration with American singer Kesha.
 Produced by f5ve's executive producer BloodPop, with additional production from A. G. Cook, Hudson Mohawke, Count Baldor, and others, BloodPop drew inspiration from Japanese anime music such as Yoasobi's "Idol" for the track "リア女 (Real Girl)".

+On November 4, 2025, a reissue of Sequence 01 was announced, entitled as Sequence 01.5 (dreaming of the 2nd 1st impact - consequences of fate redux), which later released on November 14.

 Artistry

 F5ve is committed to an authentic incorporation of Japanese culture in their music.
 In an interview with Dazed, member Kaede explained that though their work may eschew a "traditional J-pop sound", their ability to explore a range of music genres allows them to expand the boundaries of it.
 F5ve have cited Morning Musume, Blackpink, Perfume, MAX and the Pussycat Dolls as girl groups that have inspired their image and sound.

-The group's executive producer, BloodPop, is an avid fan of Japanese music; his first CD purchase was an album by Hikaru Utada.
-He cites Yasutaka Nakata, Capsule, M-Flo and Teriyaki Boyz as major influences on his songwriting and production style.